DivyaNamoju/OrangeHRMDemoSite_UIAutomation/README.md

 - **Java**: Install Java 17 and set `JAVA_HOME`.
 - **Maven**: Install Maven and ensure `mvn` is in PATH.
-- **Browsers & Drivers**: Ensure browsers are installed (Chrome, Firefox) and corresponding WebDriver binaries are available, or configure automatic driver management in `DriverManager`.

-> Tip: The `DriverManager` usually controls WebDriver setup; check `src/test/java/baseClass/DriverManager.java` to confirm how drivers are managed in your environment.
+- **Browsers & Drivers**: The `DriverManager` usually controls WebDriver setup; check `src/test/java/baseClass/DriverManager.java` to confirm how drivers are managed in your environment.

 ---